nmshd/documentation/_docs_use-cases/use-case-transport-decompose-relationship.md

 ## On Success

-- Deletes the Relationship and the communication history from the Connector/App
+- Deletes the Relationship and data transmitted during it from the Connector/App

 ## On Failure